 Questions arise: ‘is this art?’
 Is it plagiarism?
 Should we create fan art or art of our own?
 I find the controversy a little overplayed; I’ve never done much fan art in the years I’ve created.
 But at the same time, I do see the appeal.

-Firstly copying art to learn is a time-honoured tradition.
+Firstly, copying art to learn is a time-honoured tradition.
 Artists in the past would learn methods and gain confidence from a mentor by emulating their style and making copies of the Masters.
 Impressionist art is still widely created, but it’s not considered copying the works of Monet and Renoir but only their style.

 Copying itself is not the problem; the controversy lies when we copy others’ ideas and pass them as our own.

 Fan Art is the art we create from stories that inspire us; it gives a form to our adventurous side.
 I think of my joy with Star Wars.
 The story coveys a grand, fascinating journey that pulls at my heartstrings and still does.
 The romantic within us likes a good story to escape the dull routine of real life.

 We copy because it’s a reminder of our dreams and hopes.
-We honour our favourite art and artists as we remember how it makes us feel.
+We honour our favourite art and artists as we remember how they make us feel.

 It’s also an excellent way to get into art; I heard it’s how many artists started—copying other works and creating new narratives for many artists.
 I didn’t do art as a kid, but I did play with Star Wars toys and painted Warhammer Miniatures.